NASADatanauts/PaleBlueDot/story/story.md

 ### The EPIC NASA server

 After the User Interface is ready and the navigation is intuitive, comes the question of _speed_.
 An interactive UI that is enjoyable responds to every user action within a second (if there is any way possible).
-Even if the implementation gives a simple way to change dates - mouse scroll -, if the new image takes 3-5 seconds to load, it will quickly board the user and hinder a positive experience.
+Even if the implementation gives a simple way to change dates, if the new image takes 3-5 seconds to load, it will quickly board the user and hinder a positive experience.

 _Especially_, if the UI gives options to change views very quickly, the site has to be responsive.
 If the users were to change date with a date selector, they might be more forgiving in waiting time.
-However, one of goals of the project was to awe the users with these beautiful, cloudy Earth images swirling in front of their eyes, so waiting time was not something I wanted to compromise on.
+However, one of goals of the project was to awe the users with these beautiful, cloudy Earth images swirling, so waiting time was not something I wanted to compromise on.

 ![image](swirls.gif "Swirling clouds")